thepirat000/Audit.NET/README.md

     .WithAction(x => x.OnScopeCreated(scope => scope.SetCustomField("ApplicationId", "MyApplication")));
 ```

-Initialization to use the Event Log provider with an InsertOnEnd Creation Policy:
+**Initialization to use the Event Log provider with an InsertOnEnd Creation Policy**:
 ```c#
 AuditConfiguration.SetDataProvider(new EventLogDataProvider()
 {